-Grants would be jointly awarded by MIT and Imperial College London.
+6.1 Grants will be jointly awarded by MIT and Imperial College London.
 MIT will transfer the portion of the grant allocated to the MIT team directly to the MIT PI; Imperial College London will transfer the portion of the grant allocated to the Imperial team directly to the Imperial PI.

 7.1 Grantees who are successful in receiving an award are required to provide a narrative report by the end of the grant period directly to MISTI.

 7.2 A report template will be provided and should include details of the funding provided, the relevant activities completed, how these have addressed the objectives of the call and possible next steps in developing the collaboration further.